Insights and Advice for Enabling More Efficient and Sustainable Construction

 10) Sustainable SaaS

-- Green infrastructure: Data centers currently account for 2% of all greenhouse gas emissions.
+• Green infrastructure: Data centers currently account for 1% of global energy-related greenhouse gas emissions.
 This is both a problem and an opportunity for SaaS companies as they continue to work with cloud providers to find new ways to optimize efficiency and reduce waste.
 This ongoing focus will continue to make SaaS a sustainable option.

 Environmental, social, and governance (ESG) metrics are based on the integration of sustainability and ethical practices into company norms and values.
 Investors and shareholders are looking closely at the ESG reports published by SaaS businesses, as sustainability investments continue to perform well.
 At the same time, ESG SaaS companies are using the latest technology to help other businesses monitor, report, and improve their own ESG performance.